SamJohn04/SamJohn04/README.md

 *Developer | Writer | Chess Enthusiast*

 🌱 I’m currently learning Go - [See where I'm at!](https://github.com/SamJohn04/nate)
-💬 Ask me about Frontend, Go, Python, C, and the like.
+💬 Ask me about Frontend, Go, Python, and the like.
 📬 Reach me anytime at samuel.john.codes@gmail.com

 ## 🌐 Socials